 \begin{theorem} (Pareto Optimality).
 If $\pi^*$ is a Pareto optimal policy, then for any other policy $\pi$, one can at least find one k, so that $0<k\leq K$ and,

 \end{theorem} The multi-objective setting assumes that the possible policy set $\Pi$ spans a convex space ($K$-simplices).
-Based on Theorem~\ref{thm:pareto}, the optimal policy of any affine interpolation of objective utility will be also optimal \cite{critch2017toward}.
+The optimal policy of any affine interpolation of objective utility will be also optimal~\cite{critch2017toward}.
 We restate in Theorem~\ref{thm:pareto2} by only considering the non-negative region. \begin{theorem} $\pi^*$ is Pareto optimal iff there exits $\{l_k>0: \sum_kl_k=1\}$ such that,

 \end{theorem} \begin{proof} We derive the gradient by aggregating Eqn.~\eqref{eq:sgd2} as,